huggingface/transformers/docs/source/model_doc/tapas.rst

   of the table).
 Note that this is something that was added after the publication of the original TAPAS paper.
   According to the authors, this usually results in a slightly better performance, and allows you to encode longer sequences without running out of embeddings.
 This is reflected in the ``reset_position_index_per_cell`` parameter of :class:`~transformers.TapasConfig`, which is set to ``True`` by default.
-The latest versions of the models available in the `model hub <https://huggingface.co/models?search=tapas>`_ all use relative position embeddings.
-You can still use the ones with absolute position embeddings by passing in a certain version when calling the ``.from_pretrained()`` method as explained in the model cards.
+The default versions of the models available in the `model hub <https://huggingface.co/models?search=tapas>`_ all use relative position embeddings.
+You can still use the ones with absolute position embeddings by passing in an additional argument ``revision="no_reset"`` when calling the ``.from_pretrained()`` method.
 Note that it's usually advised to pad the inputs on the right rather than the left.
 - TAPAS is based on BERT, so ``TAPAS-base`` for example corresponds to a ``BERT-base`` architecture.
 Of course, TAPAS-large will result in the best performance (the results reported in the paper are from TAPAS-large).
 Results of the various sized models are shown on the `original Github repository <https://github.com/google-research/tapas>`_.